Homemade Vanilla Extract (Plus FREE Printable Labels!)

 Or, if you’d like to make small bottles, I used these 4-ounce amber (pictured just above) and clear (pictured in the opening photo) Boston round bottles.
-Then I bought these Brown Kraft 2 x 4-inch labels, and printed Kelly’s cute PDF labels below on them.
+Then I bought these Brown Kraft 2 x 4-inch labels (edit: the original labels are no longer available on Amazon, but I believe these labels are identical, or you can order the original ones here), and printed Kelly’s cute PDF labels below on them.

 That said, if there’s a particular design that you love most, Kelly graciously made separate PDFs for each individual label as well (in clockwise order from top-left):

 - HAPPY VANILLA!